Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking

 \subsection{Open-Vocabulary Tracking Splits}

-Our method is evaluated in outdoor environments using custom data splits based on common object types and situations.
+Our method is evaluated in outdoor scenes using custom data splits based on common object types and situations.
 Fig. \ref{fig:splits} shows various statistics from nuScenes \cite{nuscenes2019} and subsequent splits.
 One split follows the common open-vocabulary approach, treating rarer classes as novel.
-Another split differentiates between highway and urban objects based on the greater activity and mobility of some classes within urban areas.
-A final split focuses on objects with high variability in shape and size, represented by the average LiDAR points per object.
+Another split differentiates between highway and urban objects based on the greater activity of some classes within urban areas.
+A final split focuses on objects with high variability , represented by the average LiDAR points per object.
 These splits provide a robust framework for evaluating open-vocabulary tracking in realistic and diverse outdoor settings.